KeyboardKit/KeyboardKit/README.md

 ## Documentation

-The KeyboardKit documentation contains extensive information, code examples etc. and makes it easy to overview the various parts of the library.
+The [online documentation][Documentation] contains more information, code examples etc. and makes it easy to overview the various parts of the library.

-You can either [download][Documentation] the documentation or build it directly in Xcode, using `Product/Build Documentation`.
+The online documentation is currently iOS only.
+To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.